openmultiplayer/web/docs/scripting/functions/fmatch.md

 :::warning

-This function does not work in the SA:MP server.
+This function works on open.mp server but not on SA:MP server.

-This function work in the open.mp server.

 :::